taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 The orderly protest crowds in front of the Laboratório Nacional de Biociências e Saúde Pública are gone, replaced by utter chaos.
 Everyone on the street is now wearing industrial filter respirators and knee-length rubber water boots - the streets are ankle-deep in polluted, acidic ocean water.
 Rain, highly dosed with nitric acid, pours from the sky.
 We see Majhee, fully dressed in protective gear and a breathing mask, weave her way through a crowd and rush into the front door of the research institute.

-**"3 months ago, when [NO2 poisoning](https://en.wikipedia.org/wiki/Nitrogen_dioxide_poisoning)	landed half of the city in hospitals, Felix's father died..."**
+**"6 months ago, when [NO2 poisoning](https://en.wikipedia.org/wiki/Nitrogen_dioxide_poisoning)	landed half of the city in hospitals, Felix's father died..."**

-**"...1 month ago, when the shops began to open only once a week, Breno moved with his mother back to her hometown, just north of Brasilia..."**
+**"...3 months ago, when the shops began to open only once a week, Breno moved with his mother back to her hometown, just north of Brasilia..."**

-**"...and 11 days ago, hours after the birth our first mouse spliced with raw SynTh, Iara's body was found on a rooftop in Centro..."**
+**"...and 53 days ago, hours after the birth our first mouse spliced with raw SynTh, Iara's body was found on a rooftop in Centro..."**

 ### Page 6